algolia/examples/autocomplete/guide-text.md

 ## Highlighting Results

 Technically, suggestion attributes can be accessed in the suggestion templating function at `suggestion.attribute_name`.
 However, we recommend accessing the content of suggestion attributes at `suggestion._highlightResult.attribute_name.value`.
-As a result, matched words will be wrapped with an <em> HTML tag, which can be styled to indicate to users what portion of their query matches a suggestion.
+As a result, matched words will be wrapped with an HTML tag, which can be styled to indicate to users what portion of their query matches a suggestion.

 # Leveraging Custom Events